 Meet the Editors

-Matt Rothschild, Editor
+Matt Rothschild, Senior Editor

-Matthew Rothschild is the editor of The Progressive magazine, which is one of the leading voices for peace and social justice in this country.
+Matthew Rothschild is the senior editor of The Progressive magazine, which is one of the leading voices for peace and social justice in this country.
 Rothschild has appeared on Nightline, C-SPAN, The O'Reilly Factor, and NPR, and his newspaper commentaries have run in the Chicago Tribune, the L.A.
 Times, the Miami Herald, and a host of other newspapers.
 Rothschild is also the author of a book entitled You Have No Rights: Stories of America in Our Repressive Age (New Press, 2007).
 A graduate of Harvard University, Rothschild prior to coming to The Progressive worked as the editor of Multinational Monitor, a magazine founded by Ralph Nader.
 Rothschild came to The Progressive in 1983, and has worked for the magazine in many different capacities, first as associate editor, then managing editor, then publisher, and since 1994 as editor.
 Rothschild brought on distinguished social critics as columnists, including Barbara Ehrenreich, Eduardo Galeano, and Howard Zinn.
 He added monthly original poetry from the likes of Martín Espada and Adrienne Rich, and he added the humorists Kate Clinton and Will Durst.
 On the magazine's website, Rothschild contributes several times a week with his "This Just In" commentaries.
 And he keeps a running tally of civil liberties infringements in his "McCarthyism Watch."
 Rothschild writes monthly in The Progressive.
 He has interviewed Senator Russ Feingold, singer Ani DiFranco, Robert Redford, and the journalist Robert Fisk.
 He also hosts Progressive Radio, a syndicated weekly half-hour program, and he does radio commentaries Monday through Friday.
 Rothschild is also the co-founder and director of The Progressive Media Project, which since 1993 has been distributing opinion pieces to newspapers around the country in an effort to diversify and democratize the national debate.
 In 2007, Rothschild published his first book, You Have No Rights: Stories of America in an Age of Repression (The New Press).
 In 2009, he edited Democracy in Print: The Best of The Progressive, 1909-2009 (Univ. of Wisconsin Press).
 Follow him on Twitter @mattrothschild.

 To subscribe to The Progressive, click here.